Building Energy-Efficient Homes Starts Below Grade

 Basements can account for 20% of a home’s total heat loss.
-While there are countless steps you can take to make homes more energy efficient, starting from the ground up is the best approach.
+And while there are countless steps you can take to build an energy-efficient home, starting below grade, from the ground up, is the best approach.

 Basements and crawl spaces need to be well protected with durable below-grade products that help keep heat and energy from escaping, while keeping moisture away.

 In this on-demand webinar, you will learn about:

 - How to build an energy-efficient home, starting from the basement foundation